 In addition to liabilities, the balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The District reports deferred inflows related to pensions in this category.
+The District reports deferred inflows related to pensions and OPEB in this category.
+In the fund financial statements, revenues earned but not collected soon enough after year end to pay current year expenditures are reported as deferred inflows of resources.